-At the beginning all grows apparently well, but the future and the long term benefit are quite far from this beginning.
+In the beginning, all grows apparently well, but the future and the long-term benefits are quite far from this beginning.

 In complex human systems, there are always many ways to make things look better in the short term and that will make later compensating feedback appear.

 The easy way out usually leads back in.